Halifax RIOT

 • Dr. Lauren Westhaver (she/her) is a postdoctoral fellow in the Department of Surgery at Dalhousie University, under the supervision of Dr. Adrienne Weeks and Dr. Jeremy Roy.
 She completed her PhD at Dalhousie University (2024).
 Dr. Westhaver is a trainee of the BHCRI Cancer Research Training Program.
 Dr. Westhaver's research is primarily focused on differentiating patient outcomes in glioblastoma using immunological profiling.

-• Maridith Brown is a first-year medical student at Dalhousie University.
+• Maridith Brown is a second-year medical student at Dalhousie University.
 Her research under the supervision of Dr. Osama Loubani looks to evaluate the accuracy of AI for real time speech to speech translation in the medical setting, with applicability in a wide array of clinical settings.
 She is passionate about oncology, patient autonomy and knowledge translation.
 Before medical school Maridith worked as a Registered Nurse in the QEII Operating Rooms, working directly with oncology patients undergoing surgery.

 Our Impact